dieguitoweb/js-next/README.md

 ## Philosophy
 Get the best of modern tools, using just what you know and with no hassle.

+No external script or build systems, just the `npm scripts`.

 ## Installation
 ` npm install -g js-next `